Bhavish051/KnowledgeBase/SpringMVC.md

 main static html is the home page
-@RequestMapping used to display a particular mapping file like a targeted HTML File
+@RequestMapping used to display a particular mapping file like a targeted HTML File When that function is tagged you return the name of the html file you want to return as a String

 Default Home page is static html file in the resources folder the default / mapping goes to the index.html file in the static resources folder